Safety and Security

 Ephesians 4:32; Psalm 133:1

 Camp Greystone is a member of the American Camp Association and has achieved accreditation status for many years.
-During the last accreditation process in 2022, Greystone received a perfect 100 score.
+During the last accreditation process, Greystone received a perfect 100 score.

 Security

 Camp Greystone is a gated community with access to our facility strictly limited and monitored.
-Once the campers arrive we embrace the “bubble” of camp life with a Visitor-Free policy; anyone within the gates of camp will be specifically admitted and is under the direction of one of our staff members.
+Once the campers arrive, we embrace the “bubble” of camp life with a Visitor-Free policy; anyone within the gates of camp is specifically admitted and is under the supervision of one of our staff members.

 There are many benefits to this arrangement, one of which is enhanced security.
 The tight knit community which results from this camp environment is what we call the Greystone Bubble!